 Duration: 7 months (Approximately March to October 2019)

 Application deadline: Applications reviewed upon receipt until positions are filled

-Inquiries: Email Matt Saunter or Naomi Worcester at firstname.lastname@example.org
+Inquiries: Email Matt Saunter & Naomi Worcester at email@example.com

-Personnel can expect to work 40+ hrs/wk.
-Although most weeks are Monday-Friday, work hours are project dependent and may include early mornings, evenings, and weekends.
-DLNR/ DOFAW will provide transportation between Honolulu and Kure Atoll.
-Travel dates are subject to change.
+All personnel can expect to work 40+ hours per week.
+Work hours are project dependent and may include early mornings, evenings, and weekends.
+Travel dates are tentative and subject to change.
+DLNR/DOFAW will provide transportation between Honolulu and Kure Atoll.
 Lodging and food while on Kure and in transit between Honolulu and Kure are provided.
 Most field clothes and gear are provided.
 Applicant must supply all other transportation, housing, and personal items.
 Kure Atoll Conservancy will award $1,000 at the end of the field season to help offset these costs.

 For more information visit the Kure Atoll Conservancy website: http://www.kureatollconservancy.org/

 Kure Atoll Blog:

 Papahānaumokuākea Marine National Monument: http://www.papahanaumokuakea.gov/visit/kure.html.